What will the in-house IP Team of 2025 look like? What should it look like?

 Deregulation of legal services and legal business ownership has become increasingly present in the last decade.
 Long gone are the days of a single advisor (law firm or trade mark/patent agency) handling all elements in the value chain from searches and clearance/FTO to applications, prosecution, disputes, enforcement and litigation.

 In particular, corporate owned businesses have begun to breakdown the value chain into slices, typically developing offerings built around scale, efficiency and technology.
-Renewals were an early example; online monitoring and takedown is a more recent example; we are now seeing non-legal service providers offering portfolio and agent management services, building consulting services on top based on the data extracted from the management platform.
-The ability to execute on these unregulated or likely-to-become-unregulated opportunities is almost exclusively the preserve of corporate vehicles able to raise finance to drive scale.
+Renewals were an early example; online monitoring and takedown is a more recent example; we are now seeing non-legal service providers offering portfolio and agent management services, building consulting services on top based on the data extracted from the management platform The ability to execute on these unregulated or likely-to-become-unregulated opportunities is almost exclusively the preserve of corporate vehicles able to raise finance to drive scale.
 The massive flood of capital into this space in the last five years has driven acquisitions and consolidation, leaving traditional legal services partnership structures far behind in being able to compete in this space.
 And we expect more to come.

 Related to deregulation, as the broader IP services value chain matures, we are seeing other businesses – such as strategic consultancies, insurance businesses and even e-commerce platforms - extend their core offering to include IP related services, such as valuation and IP strategy and trade mark filing, bringing them into direct competition with IP consultancies, IP legal service providers.
 As we have seen consultancies establish large legal teams, reaching deep into the corporate/commercial legal services pot, we can expect this to happen within IP legal services as well.

-MNC retail brand-owning business have historically had long rosters of legal/IP service providers globally, servicing their needs in each country.
+MNC consumer brand-owning business have historically had long rosters of legal/IP service providers globally, servicing their needs in each country.
 Many businesses use coordinating agents to manage all the liaison, adding another layer and putting the MNC itself two steps away from the IP office receiving their application.
-Nascent at the turn of the decade, we are seeing the possibility of direct filing services - which support businesses filing directly with IP offices – become a reality as IP offices now widely accept electronic filings and, going further, open APIs to allow for filing directly into the system and not just into an inbox.
+Nascent as the turn of the decade, we are seeing the possibility of direct filing services - which support businesses filing directly with IP offices – become a reality as IP offices now widely accept electronic filings and, going further, open APIs to allow for filing directly into the system and not just into an inbox.
 This raises the likelihood of significant disintermediation and therefore cost saving for corporates, at least in relation to filing.

 What are the external forces?